-Students use a range of art styles and artists as sources of inspiration for their own art making practices exploring drawing, painting and printmaking.
-While the emphasis is on practical work, students also research contemporary and traditional artists, view artworks first-hand where possible and continue to develop their art literacy.
+Students use a range of art styles and artists as sources of inspiration for their own art-making practices, exploring drawing, painting and printmaking.
+While the emphasis is on practical work, students also research contemporary and traditional artists, view artworks first-hand where possible and continue to develop their visual art language.